taskless/taskless/docs/guides/background-jobs.md

 ## The Password Reset Page

-Our password reset page isn't special; most of it is a clone of the landing page for the Next.js framework.
-We're going to keep things simple, so our example doesn't do any client-side validation.
-It's just the input and a submit button.
-The file is `/pages/auth/reset.tsx`:
+To keep things simple, we'll borrow several of the Next.js starter styles and add a basic input and button for password resetting.
+In a production app, you'd likely use `react-hook-form`, `Formik`, or another form management library.
+The file we're looking at is `/pages/auth/reset.tsx`:

 ```tsx
 import Head from "next/head";